technomancy/leiningen/README.md

     $ lein repl # launch a REPL with the project classpath configured

-TODO: jar, uberjar, swank, new, help, deploy
+TODO: jar, uberjar, swank, new, help, deploy, pom

 ## Configuration

-Place a build.clj file in the project root that looks something like this:
+Place a project.clj file in the project root that looks something like this:

     (defproject leiningen
       :version "1.0-SNAPSHOT"